Why?

 Step 2: Connect your heyflow

 Now, go to your heyflow and navigate to Integrate > Analytics.
-In the list, click the Facebook Conversions API and paste the copied access token into the Access Token field.
+In the list, click the Meta Conversions API and paste the copied access token into the Access Token field.

 Also, copy and paste the ID of your pixel into the Pixel ID field.
-You can find your Pixel's ID at the very top of the Pixel Settings in the Facebook events manager.
+You can find your Pixel's ID at the very top of the Pixel Settings in the Meta events manager.

-If you haven't already, it's reasonable to also activate the Facebook Pixel integration in Heyflow where you simply insert the Pixel ID.
+πŸ”Ž If you haven't already, it's reasonable to also activate the Meta Pixel integration in Heyflow where you simply insert the Pixel ID.
 We will automatically de-duplicate the events so events are only tracked once.
+This is not necessary for the Meta CAPI integration though.

 Step 3: Testing

-Now, go back to your Pixel in the Facebook events manager and go to the Test events page.
+Now, go back to your Pixel in the Meta events manager and go to the Test events page.
 Here, copy the Test ID from the Test server events section.
-Insert this test ID in your heyflow's Facebook Conversions API settings into the Test ID field.
+Insert this test ID in your heyflow's Meta Conversions API settings into the Test ID field.

 Save the changes and publish your flow.

-Here, we have set up both the Conversions API and the Pixel which is why Facebook receives all events twice.
-However, Facebook deduplicates events received multiple times, based on the Event ID.
+Here, we have set up both the Conversions API and the Pixel which is why Meta receives all events twice.
+However, Meta deduplicates events received multiple times, based on the Event ID.

 In the list, you also see Received From, which can be either Browser (Pixel) or Server (Conversions API).
 Browser events are recorded almost instantly.
 Server events need a few seconds to come in.